Jack Throck Watson

-Jack Throck Watson (May 2, 1939 – September 3, 2016) was an American biochemist who was a professor of biochemistry and chemistry at the Michigan State University (MSU), where he was also Director of the MSU Mass Spectrometry Facility.
+Jack Throck Watson (May 2, 1939 – September 3, 2016) was an American biochemist who was a professor of biochemistry and chemistry at the Michigan State University (MSU), where he was also director of the MSU Mass Spectrometry Facility.
 While at MIT, Watson developed a gas chromatography–mass spectrometry interface, known as the Watson–Biemann separator, that removes helium from the gas chromatograph column effluent, thereby allowing analysis of less volatile and more polar compounds.
 Watson later worked on methods for the structure elucidation of peptides and proteins using fast atom bombardment and matrix-assisted laser desorption ionization (MALDI) mass spectrometry.
 After retirement in 2006, he continued to work on his introductory mass spectrometry textbook and teach short-courses in mass spectrometry.

 Early life and education

-Jack Watson was born in was born May 2, 1939 in Casey, Iowa, to Jesse H. and Anne Watson.
+Jack Watson was born on May 2, 1939, in Casey, Iowa, to Jesse H. and Anne Watson.
 Jack grew up in a town of about 1,000 residents in northern Iowa, Nora Springs.
 His father was the area's school superintendent and he had one brother.
-After graduating from Nora Springs High School 1957, he went to Iowa State University, majoring in Chemistry and being a part of the University’s Air Force ROTC program for four years which accounts for the four years he spent on active duty in California and Texas.
+After graduating from Nora Springs High School 1957, he went to Iowa State University, majoring in chemistry and taking part in the University’s Air Force ROTC program for four years which accounts for the four years he spent on active duty in California and Texas.
 Before serving his Air Force obligation, after graduation Iowa State with a degree in Chemical Technology in 1961, he went to graduate school at the Massachusetts Institute Technology (MIT).

 At MIT, Watson was a PhD candidate in the laboratory of Klaus Biemann, one of the most notable experts in organic mass spectrometry at the time.
 As soon as he graduated from MIT, Watson reported for duty in the United States Air Force in the San Francisco Bay area.
 A friend of his from high school, introduced Watson to Judith Sjoberg.
 Not long after that, they were married and moved to Brooks Air Base in San Antonio, Texas.

 After completing his tour of duty in the Air Force, Watson took a one-year postdoctoral position in Strasbourg France at the Institut de Chimie, Université de Strasbourg under the direction of Robert Wolf.
 During this time and through the licensing of the Watson-Biemann gas separator to Thomson-CSF, for use in a gas chromatograph-mass spectrometer they ware manufacturing at the time, Watson made everlasting ties to the French Mass Spectrometry community.